 Dietary fibre is found in the indigestible parts of plants.
 Good sources of fibre include wholegrain foods, fruits and vegetables.
 Drinking lots of fluid is also important to avoid constipation.
 The main role of fibre is to keep the digestive system healthy.
 Fibre has also been shown to benefit diabetes, blood cholesterol levels and weight control.

 Dietary fibre is found in cereals, fruits and vegetables.
 Fibre is made up of the indigestible parts or compounds of plants, which pass relatively unchanged through our stomach and intestines.
+Fibre is mainly a carbohydrate.
 The main role of fibre is to keep the digestive system healthy.

 Other terms for dietary fibre include ‘bulk’ and ‘roughage’, which can be misleading since some forms of fibre are water-soluble and aren’t bulky or rough at all.